iZettle/api-documentation/pusher-api/troubleshooting.md

       ```

-2. Check that the event subscription with the `FAILING` status has the correct destination URL in the response.
+3. Check that the subscription with the `FAILING` status has the correct destination URL in the response.

     ```
     {